EventWithMe/EventWithMe/README.md

 ## Overview
 ### Description
 EventWithMe allows people to connect with each other over events.
-Users find events near them and favorite them to track them and then connect to the favorited event group chats.
+Users find events near them and favorite them to track them and then connect to their favorited event group chats.
 [Live Demo at the University at Texas in San Antonio](https://www.youtube.com/watch?v=8XOlISfdpbU&ab_channel=BrandonMuller) [Detailed Feature Demo Presentation](https://www.youtube.com/watch?v=MMLMEBixGi0&t=32s&ab_channel=BrandonMuller)